 When you’ve had enough practice in one area, move onto another skill set, like speaking or listening, for the next week.

 There’s a wealth of resources available online to help you increase your language skills and prepare for the AP Chinese exam.

-Plus, FluentU flashcards, interactive captions, vocabulary lists and other active learning features will enormously expand your mental dictionary, so give it a try!
-See plans and pricing—and sign up for a free 15-day trial—here.
+The program has amassed a huge, constantly-updated library in conjunction with flashcards, interactive captions, vocabulary lists and other active learning features that will enormously expand your mental dictionary, so give it a try!

 5. Find a speaking partner

 Find someone with higher-level Chinese, like a teacher or native speaker, to help you with speaking practice.
 Make good use of your time together!
 Practice based on the past exam speaking prompts instead of having random conversation or small talk.

 Get your speaking partner to give you strong, constructive feedback.
 Make sure they don’t let you off too easy with mispronunciations and awkward sentence structure.
 Consider recording your speaking sessions for future review.